splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/configuration/advanced-nodejs-otel-configuration.rst

      - Whether to activate all the embedded instrumentations.
 The default value is ``true``.
 When you set this setting to ``false``, use ``OTEL_INSTRUMENTATION_<NAME>_ENABLED=true`` to selectively turn on instrumentations.
    * - ``OTEL_INSTRUMENTATION_<NAME>_ENABLED``
      -
      - When set to ``true``, this setting activates a specific instrumentation, as defined by replacing ``<NAME>`` with the name of the instrumentation.
 The name isn't case sensitive.
-For a complete list of available instrumentations, see :ref:`nodes-requirements`.
+For a complete list of available instrumentations, see :ref:`Requirements <nodes-requirements>`.

 For example, to turn off all default instrumentations and only turn on the ``bunyan`` instrumentation, set the following environment variables: